perezite/mecha-mailer/readme.md

 * Open the address http://localhost:5723 in your webbrowser

 ## Productive environment ##
-To start the application in a productive environement
+To start the application in a productive environement:

 * Execute Setup\DatabaseSetup.sql on your productive MySQL database
 * Copy the files in the \Application folder to your productive PHP web-folder